mcvollberg/github.io/_pages/research.md

 ## Relevant Publications

 Dashti, D., & Hare, T.A., & **Vollberg, M.C.**  (submitted).
-People form and use inferences based purely on others’ simple affective responses to outcomes.
+People form and use inferences based purely on others’ simple affective responses to outcomes. (trainee first author)

 **Vollberg, M.C.**, & Gross, J. (under revision).
 Selfish and prosocial individuals both distort their actions' impact, but selfish distortions can be more contagious.